GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/01-overview.md

 The UI Components library includes pre-built Android Views to easily load and display data from the Stream Chat API.
 These include a Channel List and a Message List, a Message Input View, and more.
 See the UI Components [Getting Started](../03-ui/01-getting-started.md) page for more details.

 This library is built on top of the offline support library, and offers the quickest integration of Stream Chat into an Android application.
+It also has a variety of [theming](../03-ui/02-theming.md) options to make it fit your app's needs.

 You can see the UI Components in action by checking out the [UI Components Sample App](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-ui-components-sample), available in the GitHub repository.